 Consider the results from Holden Research’s test on cabbage in California.
 With only a 20 percent reduction in fertilizer and the addition of a product containing SumaGrow®, penetrometer depth increased from 6 inches to 17.8 inches.

 Since topsoil dries out from the top, down, when the top 6 inches are out of moisture the grower standard crop was without water; however, the treated plot still had 11.8 (17.8 – 6) inches of soil with moisture and nutrients in it for the roots to extract.

 Petrochemical fertilizer leaves behind salt residues.
 Salts in the soil can wick away moisture from the plant roots which is why soils with high salinity are more challenging.
 The more fertilizer applied, the more water is needed.

 Microbes excrete a substance known as exo polysaccharides (EPS) which encapsulate salts, preventing the salts from absorbing moisture.
 This is a first step in bio remediating the soil of excess salts.

 In a field trial with the City of Costa Mesa, California on sports turf, in less than three months, the treated fields achieved a 26 percent reduction in salinity, according to third party laboratory analysis.
-The moisture in the soil also increased by 10% and the Sodium Absorption Ratio (SAR) decreased 17 percent (lower is better).
+The moisture in the soil also increased by 10 percent and the Sodium Absorption Ratio (SAR) decreased 17 percent (lower is better).
 The SAR is a test of water quality, not quantity.